data-apis/array-api/spec/API_specification/array_object.md

 -   **capsule**: _&lt;PyCapsule&gt;_

-    -   A DLPack capsule for the array.
+    -   a DLPack capsule for the array.
 See {ref}`data-interchange` for details.

 (method-__dlpack_device__)=